Podcasts

 You can start to find out is your business sellable or is there some work that you have to do to make it sellable?
 Or even if you just do the test and the scorecard and you get some relativity and go, how sellable is it at the moment compared to what I thought?
 And hopefully there’s some questions in there that will just make you stop and think and help you start to think in those three areas of yourself, the business, and the valuation.

 So what are the follow-ups?
 The first thing we do is we go, look, the biggest issue in an owner managed business is that the business depends too much on the owners.
 It’s owner dependent.
 So the first thing we’ll do is we’ll send you a white paper, a document, a bit of a checklist if you like to go, what are all the things that make the business dependent on you as an owner?
 So there’s some value in that yourself.
-You do the scorecard you’ll get that white paper that’s come from all of our years of experience and analyzing hundreds of businesses.
+You do the scorecard you’ll get that white paper that’s come from all of our years of experience and analysing hundreds of businesses.
 The next one is we’ll also share with you a exit planning checklist.
 If you want to start thinking about how to prepare your business fora exit, if it’s in 12 months, two years, five years, whatever the number is, the sooner you get it ready, the better.
 So we’ll give you an exit planning checklist.
 So it’ll identify what are the 21 areas that you need to work on to get your business exit ready.

 We’ve also got a podcast, a limited series podcast, if you like.
 It’s just got 21 episodes.
 Each of those is less than 10 minutes each.
 The podcast is from our founder, Craig West.
 So, Ozzy, who started Succession Plus in 2009 and worked with hundreds of business owners who got the makes it ready.
 So he’s prepared the Exit Like a Boss podcast.
 So we’ll share that with you.
 And the last thing that we’re going to share with you is…